DonghaoWu/MERN-Doc-V1/3-User-Auth.md

 module.exports = router;
 ```

-`Side-note:How does the validation dependency work?`
+`Side-note: How does the route validation work?`

-- In express route, there are 3 arguments, the second one is the validation one which is an option, if you hava more than 1 validation, you should put them into a `[]`.
+- In express route, there are 3 arguments, the second one is the validation one which is an option, if you have more than 1 validation, you should put them into a `[]`.
 - In this case, we put validations in the second argument, and check three things:
 `req.body.name`, `req.body.email`, `req.body.password`.